ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

   kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/configmaps.yml
 ```
 4. Using a text editor, open the `web.yml` file.
-5. Update the `Deployment` definition.
-Add the following under the `volumes` section:
+5. Update the `Deployment` definition to add the following under the `volumes` section:
 ```yaml
   - name: "vol-drupal-config"
     configMap: